frederiksemmel/linicrypt_typst/main.typ

   We will show that this $vv = BB mat(v_1; ...; v_(d-1); a)$ fulfills the conditions in #SolGame.
   First we prove an auxiliary statement.
   Let $bold(alpha) in Fixing + span(qq_1\, ... \, qq_k)$ be arbitrary.

+  TODO one more sentence on B and its property in third equation.

+  TODO think about separation Notation of variable from the value it takes in a particular execution.

   Then we have:
   $
     bold(alpha) vv = sum_(i=1)^(d-1) lambda^i vv_i vv